darricheng/darricheng/README.md

 **Me and software**

-- 🖥 Terminal > IDEs & GUIs
+- 🖥 Terminal > GUI
 - ⌨ Neovim (and Vim in general) is AWESOME!
 - 🤔 How does this work under the hood?